 Madame Flamingo by Pantila

-I first saw her shoes in Victoria Jomo in Haji Lane and bought this lovely pair of shoes.
-I had soooo much trouble trying to decide on just one colour, and this shoe turned out to be a real workhorse – it was so comfortable and I wore it all the time because it straddled work and casual-wear equally well.
-It lasted me quite a long time, only finally breaking down end 2011 where I got a similar pair remade in Hoi An, but it’s never quite been the same as this one!
+I first encountered Madame Flamingo in a little store in Singapore’s Kampong Glam area way back when I first started working – it was so comfortable and I wore it all the time because it straddled work and casual-wear equally well, and it lasted me quite a long time, only finally breaking down end 2011.
+That particular line was long discontinued so I tried to revive it by getting a similar pair copied in Vietnam’s famous tailor and shoemaker district Hoi An, but it’s never quite been the same as the original.

-Madame Flamingo style is lovely, bright and colourful, and while not super-cheap like some Bangkok shoes can be (you’re looking at about 2000-3000 baht for new season stuff), the quality is good, and her shoes are always eye-catching and will garner compliments or comments.
+Madame Flamingo style tends to be bright, colourful and somewhat quirky, and while not super-cheap like some Bangkok shoes can be (you’re looking at about 2000-3000 baht for new season stuff), the quality is good, and her shoes are always eye-catching and will garner compliments or comments.

 They used to have an outlet in Suan Lum, but since the bazaar has closed you can now visit them at their much bigger looking store at Thonglor.
 Or look out for them in the shoe sections of Central World (Level 1) and Siam Paragon.